swaptacular/swpt_login/README.rst

 Configuration
 -------------

-*swpt_login*'s behavior can be tuned with environment variables.
-Here are the most important settings with their default values:
+The behavior of the service can be tuned with environment variables.
+Here are the most important settings with example values:

 .. code-block:: shell

+  # The URL for the PostgreSQL database that ORY Hydra should use.
+  HYDRA_DSN=postgres://hydra_debtors:hydra_debtors@pg/hydra

   # Hydra configuration settings.
 See ORY Hydra's configuration docs.
   SERVE_PUBLIC_PORT=4444